COMING AUGUST 30TH, 2022

 Wyatt steered his red-hot SRT Viper into the parking garage in Bellevue, Washington.
 Somewhere on the twentieth floor, there was an office called The Paranormal Intelligence Foundation.
 That’s where he’d find out the details of his next assignment.
 Online research yielded nothing substantial regarding the foundation’s purpose.
 No testimonials, no pictures aside from nature photos, and only an email address as a way to contact them.
 Uneasiness roiled in his belly, and it wasn’t from the sushi he’d had for breakfast.
 It sounded more woo-woo than real.
 Could it be a front for a covert ops organization?

 “Arriving at destination,” his GPS announced.

 “So, this is the shithole.”
-So far, the trip from Coronado, California, had been worth the drive.
+So far, the trip from Coronado, California had been worth the drive.
 Clean mountain air and oceanside views.
 He loved opening up all eight cylinders and forgetting about his last op.

-At least this assignment wasn’t in an outpost in Alaska.
+At least this assignment wasn’t in Alaska.